ghalfin/helllo-world/README.md

 # hello-world
 for learning the ropes

-bout time i learn how to use github!
+time i learn how to use github. ts lowk 67.
 10/21/25